LLM Security: Enterprise Risks, Frameworks, and Secure Deployment Patterns

 - Grounded answers with citations.
 Require the agent to show retrieved sources for sensitive outputs.

 Assume anything passed to a model or a tool could leak if controls fail.
 Minimize by default, mask PII and secrets before prompts, and log masked versions only.
 If you use third-party providers, review data handling and retention, and consider private connectivity or on-prem where sensitivity requires it.
-ISO/IEC 42001 gives an AI management system lens to line this up with your broader governance program.
+ISO/IEC 42001 gives an AI management system lens to line this up with your broader governance program and to structure LLM data loss prevention across the lifecycle.

 ISO/IEC 42001 · KPMG overview